cmabdullah/Recursion/README.md

 ## Problem 20:

-Suppose you are given an array of integers in an arbitrary order.
 Write a recursive solution to find the maximum element from the array.

 Input: <br />